bhuffy/100-days-of-code/log.md

 **Thoughts**: Today's switch functions weren't too hard at first, but the counting cards function challenge got me.
 I couldn't figure it out for a loooong time (and used some help at the end).
 Anyway, today was pretty good.
 I did a lot of homework with math before this, so I'm kinda wiped.
 Also visited Berkeley and went to downtown SF.
 Love this place, and love these code challenges. :)

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 62: March 5, 2017 (Sunday)

+**Today's Progress**: Almost finished loops on CA, started objects on FCC.

+**Thoughts**: Mostly traveling, so I reviewed basic HTML & CSS on my iPhone (app called Lrn), and then got back home to do loops in Javascript and start learning about objects.
+Loops are super cool.
+Love how functional it is... excited to start getting into the FCC projects and do some more CA work.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)